Tonsil and Adenoid

-Some adults and children are prone to infections of the tonsil or adenoids.
-Other people suffer from large adenoids and tonsils that cause heavy snoring and mouth breathing.
-In either case, a person’s overall health can be improved by the removal of tonsils or adenoids.
+Some adults and children are prone to infections of the tonsils or adenoids.
+Other people suffer from large adenoids and tonsils, which can cause heavy snoring and mouth breathing.
+In both of these cases, a person’s overall health can be improved by the removal of tonsils or adenoids.

 This is a corrective procedure designed to fix a deviated septum (a displacement of bone and cartilage that divides the two nostrils).
 If uncorrected, deviated septums can cause breathing difficulties and repeated sinus infections.